SM5056 - Directing 1 (2018/19)

-On completing this module students will be able to:
+On completing the module, students will be able to:

-• understand, evaluate and articulate in oral and visual presentation and written documentation, an understanding of the role and function of the director in a cultural and historical context.
+LO1 understand, evaluate and articulate in oral and visual presentation and written documentation, an understanding of the role and function of the director in a cultural and historical context;

-• to work collaboratively and take a leadership role when appropriate.
+LO3 work collaboratively and take a leadership role when appropriate;

-• to plan and deliver a workshop and rehearsal based on a short scene from a selected text.
+LO4 plan and deliver a workshop and rehearsal based on a short scene from a selected text;

 This module functions as a foundation for Directing 2.
 Assessment is weighted equally between theory and practice placing an emphasis on the need for a theoretical context for the practical work.

 The presentations develop and enable oral communication skills and develop and assess independent research skills.
 Students are encouraged to use a range of media.
 This presentation focusses on their response to working on a set text and they are required to demonstrate an intellectual and aesthetic engagement with the text from a director’s viewpoint.

 Students are required to prepare a rehearsal exercise that helps unlock the text.
 The exercise must have a specific aim and objective and they must plan and deliver this, working with students from the group.
 A plan of the outline will be handed in at the end of the exercise and the workshop will be open to discussion with staff and peers.

 3. Essay: 30% (1500-2000 words)